octo-technology/OpenTezos/docs/ligo/examples.md

 bootstrap1: tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx
 ```

-Note that in the sandboxed-mode there are users already created, that we can reuse later.
+Note that in the sandboxed mode, some users automatically created so we can easily use them.

 It's time to deploy the indice smart contract.